 Recently I’ve seen some very new, mainly younger artists hiring publicists to push their music for them and when we’ve actually sent a writer to cover their gig, the music didn’t match the hype.
 It’s the same with albums we receive – the press release can be saying this is incredible and the music just doesn’t stack up.

 Personally, I’ve seen some artists doing a lot of the work themselves by relentlessly gigging and building an audience that way.
 I think when you’re in that position and you’re so immersed in your music day-to-day that’s when a PR person and manager can step in and lighten the load.

 For newer artists they can do some of it themselves but I think it’s worth waiting to make sure you’re ready to go all out with a press campaign as it can cost quite a bit of money – so get the music right and put on a killer gig and good word of mouth will do a lot of the work for you…

 Aside from the music, what’s more important for a musician when it comes to grabbing press attention….
 Great photo, great video or great quote from another well-known source?

 Get some great photos done as a matter of priority – you’ll need them for everything from promoting gigs, for your website and social media – and venue & festival programmes… and magazine features, listings, gig previews and news items!

 The music can be amazing but if people can’t see what you look like you may miss that split second chance for them to buy a ticket to your gig or check out your music… it’s a no brainer.

-Should musicians research specific writers when pitching for a review, or do the editorial team tend to decide that?
+Should musicians research specific writers when pitching to Jazzwise for a review, or do the editorial team tend to decide that?